Relatives as Parents Program (RAPP) Grants

 The Brookdale Relatives as Parents Program (RAPP) aims to develop or expand services for grandparents or other relatives who have taken on the responsibility of surrogate parenting when the biological parents are unable to do so.
 Up to 15 programs will be selected through this Request for Proposal (RFP) process from within the United States.
 Each selected organization will receive a seed grant of $15,000 ($10,000 and $5,000 respectively), contingent on progress made during year one and potential for continuity in the future.
 On-going technical assistance will also be provided.

-Selected applicants will be required to attend, as a guest of the Foundation, an Orientation and Training Conference to be held October 25-27, 2018 in Teaneck, NJ.
+Selected applicants will be required to attend, as a guest of the Foundation, an Orientation and Training Conference to be held in October in Teaneck, NJ.

 Goals of the Relatives as Parents Programs